andreyvit/git-subdir/README.md

         FYI, here's the most recently imported/exported commit: f395909 - blah (1 seconds ago) <Andrey Tarantsov>

-(WARNING WARNING: right now, because of an implementation bug, this warning is triggered way more often than necessary.
-You need to use `--force` in many import operations.
-I plan to work on an updated version soon.)

 Before we get to it, let me advise you to avoid this case.
 You're free to make changes in _mysite_ and export them to _mixins_, and you're free to make changes in _mixins_ and import them into _mysite_, but you need to stick to one of these options at a time to avoid unnecessary trouble.

 Nevertheless, if you do find yourself with both incoming (“unimported”) and outgoing (“unexported”) changes, here's what you need to know.